ryamtari/technical-writing-portfolio/rest-countries-api-documentation.md

 * Individual country data: 24-48 hours
 * Flag images: 30 days (almost never change)

-**When to refresh cache:**
-Set a expiration time on your cached data.
+**When to refresh cache:** Set a expiration time on your cached data.
 When data is older than this time, fetch fresh data from the API and update your cache.

+---

 **Query Optimization**

-**What is query optimization?**
+Query optimization is the process of selecting the most efficient method to retrieve exactly the data you need, without extra information.

 **Use Specific Endpoints**

-**The principle:**
-Always use the most specific endpoint available for your needs.
-Don't fetch 250 countries when you only need 50 European ones.
+**The principle:** Always use the most specific endpoint available for your needs.
+For example, instead of fetching 250 countries and filtering for the 50 European ones you require, request data directly from a dedicated European countries endpoint.

 **Endpoint selection guide:**
 | **Your Goal**                      | **Best Endpoint**                    | **Why It's Better**                         |